The more detailed we made our plans, the longer our cycle times became.

 Filling in the fields typically requires some homework.
 It calls for an understanding of how things work now, as well as how they’re intended to work in the future.
 Note—as highlighted in the bottom section of Figure 1 (also described in the previous article, Identify Value Streams and ARTs), some additional analysis may be needed in large environments to define prospective ARTs and governance in a Solution Train (multi-ART value stream).

 As the value streams are identified, it becomes obvious that development value streams often cross many boundaries, as illustrated in Figure 2.

 This means that many of the development value streams—and, as a result, the ARTs—will be geographically distributed rather than collocated.
 While that might complicate things, it’s a reality, and it doesn’t change the basic operating model.
 ARTs have a variety of techniques they use to mitigate this challenge, including multi-location face-to-face Program Increment (PI) Planning and the extensive use of live video connections between sites.
-Although we’ve observed that a SAFe implementation provides opportunities to advance more geographically co-located development practices, companies simply have to start with their current situation.
+Although a SAFe implementation provides opportunities to advance more geographically co-located development practices, companies simply have to start with their current situation.

 Select the First ART in a Large Value Stream

 Once organizations identify their first value stream, it’s time to create the initial ‘short-term win’ by focusing on the first ART.
 That will yield institutional knowledge that can be applied to other ARTs.
 In some cases, the first value stream is also the first ART, and no other decisions are needed.
 In larger value streams, however, the next step will require the active support of many more leaders and other stakeholders in that value stream.
 Many enterprises look for a first, ‘opportunistic’ ART, one that can be found at the intersection of the factors illustrated in Figure 3.